cmu-phil/py-tetrad/pytetrad/R/README.md

 This is for using py-tetrad in RStudio to run algorithms in R. If you've already done the installation and want to start exploring, see our [Pointers](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/R/README.md#some-pointers) below.
 These pointers will eventualy turn into some bonafide documentation; please be patient.
 (New project.)

-This project is being offered is a possible way of connecting Tetrad to R which we are trying out; if it turns out not to be useful, we will try a different route.
-It is intended to replace the older [r-causal](https://github.com/bd2kccd/r-causal) Python project, which uses an outdated version of Tetrad from many years ago.

 We have worked out and tested these instructions using RStudio on a Mac; we will test on other platforms soon.

 These algorithms output graphs in the PCALG general graph format.
 For the PCALG general graph format, see the docs for FCI in the PCALG package: